josealdaco/golangFinal/README.md

 ![](https://img.shields.io/badge/Availability-100%25-green)

-#RUNNING CONTAINER
+<h3>RUNNING CONTAINER</h3>

-In Order to run the container you will need to
+In Order to build the container you will need to run this command: docker build -t ImageName .

+The tag will default to latest if you run docker image ls, in order to run our container we will need to run this command: docker run --publish port:8080 --name ContainerName --rm ImageName